blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 The ``estimatepriority`` method estimates the approximate priority of a zero-fee transaction, when it needs to begin confirmation within ``nblocks`` blocks.

+The value ``-1.0`` is returned if not enough transactions and blocks have been observed to make an estimate.

 Arguments:

 ::